 Light Damage Variant (Cost: 2 Praxis points)

-When activated (costs 1 energy cell), will kill any living targets within eight meters.
+When activated (costs 1 energy cell), it will kill any living targets within eight meters.
 Robots will be damaged, but not destroyed.
-If you are assault type, this is an interesting option.
+If you are assault-type, this is an interesting option.
 Just make sure you have plenty of energy to spare and a good exit strategy.

 Heavy Damage Variant (Cost: 1 Praxis point – Requires Light Damage Variant)

 Exactly like the Light Damage Variant, but this will also destroy all robots within 8 meters as well as living targets.

 These augmentations will improve your aim with handheld weapons and affect your overall strength.

 Cybernetic Arm Prosthesis

 When within melee range of an enemy, you can perform a lethal or non-lethal take-down, either knocking them unconscious or killing them.
 This costs one energy cell.